settle-real-state-mngmt/task-system/README.md

 02/03/2025

-- [] Add endpoint to list all tasks by building
+- [x] Add endpoint to list all tasks by building
     - [] Add filters
 - [] Add policy to store task building
+- [] Add a policy to check if user owns buildings or is in hte staff to be able to fetch the the tasks
 - [] add integration tests for 422 on buildings
 - [x] add comments
 - [x] Add paginate to get responses
 - [] add integration tests for get tasks from building
+- [] Add task description as text instead of varchar
+- [] Check if user is already in a team before adding to it
+- [] Add test to check if user findorfail is working on /teams/1/users

 ###